RafaelAllves/socketConcurrentTCP/README.md

 ### Compiling the Clients

-To compile the server, you can use the `gcc` compiler as follows:
+To compile the clients, you can use the `gcc` compiler as follows:

 For normal users (read only):
 ```bash